nyrulna/Fantasy-Hockey/README.md

 # Fantasy Hockey Luck Analysis 🏒📊

-A comprehensive statistical analysis to quantify "luck" in fantasy hockey by separating skill from randomness using advanced analytics.
+A comprehensive statistical analysis pit my friends against each other as we analyze which teams were lucked their way to the top.

 ## 🎯 Project Overview